horns a plenty 960x450px

 Program

-Beethoven – Fidelio Op.
+Beethoven – Fidelio in E Op.
 72: Overture

 Sutherland – Haunted Hills